jodendaal/GraphQL.SQL.Builder/CONTRIBUTING.md

 Contributors are welcome.
-Please create a pull request for review into master
+Please create a pull request for review into main branch